A Classic Black & White Film

 As you should have already guessed, there are two other areas in the film ‘lifecycle’ that we can take advantage of to get the best of the film.
 The two steps are the development of the film and the second is the printing of the negative.
 These steps are something that happens to all film, and not something special related to HP5, alone.
 Saying that, some films are more receptive to change than others, and HP5 is one that responds well to different developers.

 As to the developers I use with HP5, I use Rodinal, or in this case Fomadon R09, Ilford Ilfosol 3 and Fomadon Lqn.
 When my lab, Kent Street Studio process HP5, they use Kodak HC-110.
-All these developers are perfectly capable of producing excellent results, but when I need more contract and acutance, I will reach for Rodinal, even though it has the reputation of creating more grain.
+All these developers are perfectly capable of producing excellent results, but when I need more contrast and acutance, I will reach for Rodinal, even though it has the reputation of creating more grain.
 The advantage of Rodinal is that it gives better separation on the highlight edges.

 As a side point, I personally like the grain that Rodinal produces, and when printing the image in the darkroom, the grain is less pronounced than when you scan the negative.
 So a lot of what you read on the internet about boulder-sized grain is not true and is, in fact, grain aliasing, an artefact caused by the resolution of the scanner and the shape of the grains.